With His Choice Of Inauguration Prayer Leaders, Trump Shows His Values

 Hier also has ties to the Trump world through Jared Kushner, Trump's son-in-law and close adviser.
 Kushner's parents are old friends with Hier and his wife.

 One indication of Trump's unorthodox approach in choosing inauguration prayer leaders is the absence of any representative of mainline Protestantism, the dominant faith tradition of U.S. presidents throughout the country's history.
-On the other hand, Trump is the first to invite a Hispanic evangelical leader, Rev. Samuel Rodriguez, president of the National Hispanic Christian Leadership Conference (NHCLC) and senior pastor at New Season Christian Worship Center, an Assemblies of God congregation in Sacramento, Calif.
+On the other hand, Trump is the first to invite a Hispanic evangelical leader, the Rev. Samuel Rodriguez, president of the National Hispanic Christian Leadership Conference and senior pastor at New Season Christian Worship Center, an Assemblies of God congregation in Sacramento, Calif.

 Rodriguez accepted the invitation despite some misgivings about Trump's hard-line immigration views.